shyamraut/Hydrogen-assisted-cracking-python-code/README.md

-Here's a sample `README.md` file you can use for your GitHub repository.
-It explains the functionality of the code, provides installation instructions, and describes how to run the program.

----

 # Hydrogen-Assisted Cracking (HAC) Analysis Framework

 This repository contains a Python framework for simulating and analyzing Hydrogen-Assisted Cracking (HAC) in materials using Finite Element Analysis (FEA).
 The framework solves for displacements, phase fields (fracture), and hydrogen concentration using a combination of numerical methods, including the Newton-Raphson method and sparse matrix solvers.